 between the corresponding reference proteins (aligned) and paired proteins

-("exploded") is initially indicated as a partially transparent tube, that connects the
+("exploded") is initially indicated as a partially transparent tube that connects the

-centers of their contact zones.
+centres of their contact zones.
 The radius of the tube is modulated { it is smaller in

-the middle of the tube to reduce the visual clutter.
-Once the user gains the overview
+the middle of the tube to reduce the visual clutter}.
+Once the user understands the overview

-of the spatial arrangement of the proteins, the tube can be switched o_.
+of the protein spatial arrangement, the tube can be switched off.
 The pairing

-information is also encoded by color { for each con_guration a di_erent color

-is used.
-If the contact zones contain the colliding amino acids (i.e., their mutual
+information is also encoded by colour {a different colour is used for each configuration}.
+If the contact zones contain colliding amino acids (i.e., their mutual

-distance is less than 3 _A), the residues are indicated by red color.
+distance is less than 3 Å), the residues are indicated by a red colour.

-Figure 5 depicts a set of three con_gurations before (a, b) and after (c) applying
+Figure 5 depicts a set of three configurations before (a, b) and after (c) applying

 the Exploded view.
 The Exploded view removes the problem of overlapping paired